ItalyPaleAle/revaulter/docs/03-using-revaulter.md

 ## APIs

-Unlocker has 7 API endpoints, including one for each of the 6 supported operations and one to retrieve the result.
+Revaulter has 7 API endpoints, including one for each of the 6 supported operations and one to retrieve the result.

 For `POST` requests, the data must be passed in the request body.
 Revaulter supports multiple formats, including: